sh1katagana1/osint/general.md

 [Gmail OSINT](https://gmail-osint.activetk.jp/) \
 [Hunter How](https://hunter.how/) \
 [Telegram Scan](https://tgscan.xyz/) \
-[Database Search](https://search.0t.rocks/) This is a really interesting one that searches quite a few datapoints
+[Database Search](https://search.0t.rocks/) This is a really interesting one that searches quite a few datapoints \
+[Osint.sh](https://osint.sh/) A good variety of different online osint tools